Ditton Park

 Ditton Park, Ditton Manor House or Ditton Park House was the manor house and private feudal demesne of the lord of the Manor of Ditton, and refers today to the rebuilt building and smaller grounds towards the edge of the town of Slough in England.
 A key feature is its centuries-old moat which extends to most of the adjoining lawns and garden.
 Park areas extend to the north and west of the moat.

-Ditton Park House and its courtyard walls, stables and observatory are Grade II listed on the National Heritage List for England (i.e. in the initial category).
+Ditton Park House and its courtyard walls, stables and observatory are Grade II listed on the National Heritage List for England.